About Blindfold Chess: History, Psychology, Techniques, Champions, World Records, and Important Games, a book by Eliot Hearst and John Knott

 Above: Alexander Alekhine playing blindfold against 28 opponents in Paris in 1925, thus setting a new world record and surpassing the world record of 26 opponents he had set the year before.
 (Credit: The Edward Winter Collection.)

-This work provides the first extensive coverage of blindfold chess from its earliest known instances through the present day.
+Published by McFarland and Company, this work provides the first extensive coverage of blindfold chess from its earliest known instances through the present day.
 It describes the personalities and achievements of some of blindfold chess’s greatest players—including Paulsen, Morphy, Blackburne, Zukertort, Pillsbury, Réti, Alekhine, Koltanowski, Najdorf and Fine, as well as present-day grandmasters such as Anand, Kramnik and Morozevich, who play in regular tournaments with all players blindfolded.
 Including some never before published, 444 games scores are presented, peppered with diagrams and annotations.
-Hints for playing blindfold chess, the benefits of playing blindfold, and a readable summary of psychological research on blindfold chess ability are also included.
-Appendices offer a chronology of world-record simultaneous blindfold performances since the 18th century, and proposed rules for serious simultaneous blindfold play.

 This book will be of special interest to psychologists, historians, computer scientists, people interested in great feats of memory, and, of course, chess players—as well as anyone fascinated by the power and capacity of the human mind.